-The Arkansas State online Master of Science program in Media Management, Social Media Management prepares graduates to enter a fast-growing, increasingly important field.
+The Arkansas State University (A-State) Master of Science (M.S.) in Strategic Communications with an Emphasis in Social Media Management online program prepares graduates to enter a fast-growing, increasingly important field.
 But what exactly is a social media manager?
-What are their career and earnings prospects, and what are their roles within marketing departments?
+What are their career and earnings prospects and what are their roles within marketing departments?

 This article will answer the questions you have been asking, and the answers provided may tip the scales for you as you decide whether or not to make social media the focus of your career.

 The roles, responsibilities and skills of social media managers are becoming more and more diverse.
 Social media managers research and understand audience niches and then use this knowledge to curate and create content as well as plan promotions that engage audiences and encourage them to share.
 They then monitor and respond when individuals do engage.

 What social media managers say in these interactions is just as critical to a brand’s image as the carefully worded messages in company advertisements.
 Yet, they must respond without the benefit of time, oversight and many rounds of edits.
 The social media manager enjoys autonomy, and while they must be highly creative and passionate voices for their brands, they must also be vigilant, exercising prudence and discretion.
 Loose cannons need not apply.